imashwani/fastNews/README.md

 ![screen1](https://user-images.githubusercontent.com/20511163/63115565-0d9eaf80-bfb5-11e9-909e-80eae8475311.png)

-**Set2:** SavedFragment when empty, and when having some items, recurring Notification of top news
+**Set2:** SavedFragment when no saved articles, and when having some saved articles, recurring Notification of top news
       received  from app implemented using workManager

 ![screen2](https://user-images.githubusercontent.com/20511163/63115569-10010980-bfb5-11e9-9486-29d69a1f168a.png)